 To protect yourself, it’s essential to learn good self-care strategies and coping techniques.

-We explain how it’s different from caregiver burnout, share the symptoms to watch for, and give 8 tips for how to cope with compassion fatigue.
+We explain how it differs from caregiver burnout, share the symptoms to watch for, and provide 8 tips for coping with compassion fatigue.

 Compassion fatigue vs burnout

-Compassion fatigue and burnout have similar symptoms, but there are some key differences.
+Compassion fatigue and burnout share similar symptoms, but there are key differences between them.

 Burnout usually develops over time.
-Top signs of burnout include emotional and physical exhaustion, feelings of negativity and indifference, and feeling like you’re not getting the job done.
+Top signs of burnout include emotional and physical exhaustion, feelings of negativity and indifference, and a sense of not being able to complete tasks effectively.

 Compassion fatigue happens when you become traumatized by your older adult’s suffering.
 It can come on more quickly than burnout.